ATIF (NASDAQ:ATIF) Shares Down 1.9%

-ATIF Holdings Limited (NASDAQ:ATIF – Get Rating) shares fell 1.9% on Tuesday .
+ATIF Holdings Limited (NASDAQ:ATIF – Get Rating)’s share price fell 1.9% on Tuesday .
 The stock traded as low as $2.32 and last traded at $2.52.
-Approximately 5,105 shares traded hands during mid-day trading, a decline of 59% from the average daily volume of 12,485 shares.
+5,105 shares traded hands during trading, a decline of 59% from the average session volume of 12,485 shares.
 The stock had previously closed at $2.57.

-An institutional investor recently raised its position in ATIF stock.
-Citadel Advisors LLC raised its position in shares of ATIF Holdings Limited (NASDAQ:ATIF – Get Rating) by 45.3% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 115,726 shares of the company’s stock after purchasing an additional 36,104 shares during the quarter.
-Citadel Advisors LLC owned 0.25% of ATIF worth $104,000 at the end of the most recent reporting period.
-56.52% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in ATIF stock.
+Citadel Advisors LLC lifted its stake in ATIF Holdings Limited (NASDAQ:ATIF – Get Rating) by 45.3% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 115,726 shares of the company’s stock after buying an additional 36,104 shares during the quarter.
+Citadel Advisors LLC owned approximately 0.25% of ATIF worth $104,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 56.52% of the company’s stock.

 ATIF Holdings Limited operates as a consulting company in Asia and North America.
 It offers IPO advisory services to small and medium-sized enterprises (SMEs).
 The company primarily helps clients going public on the OTC markets and exchanges in the United States.
 It also operates IPOEX.com, an internet-based financial information service platform that provides membership services, including market information, pre-IPO education, and IR media and matchmaking services to SMEs and financing institutions; and chinacnnm.com, a news and financial information platform.